tverdoetelo/Portfolio/COVID Data Visualisation/README_project01_Tableau.md

 >Also continental distribution of deaths was selected.
 >
 >The latest important selected data were the time and country distribution of infected people.
+>
+>Selected data for each visualization was exported to Excel

 **Combination of all visualisation materials for dashboard:**
 >For global numbers was created a basic table.